 But working from home can also mean dealing with some major compliance requirements.
 These can impact everything from business taxes to workers’ compensation.
 Unfortunately, such considerations are sometimes a surprise to employers who don’t have an HR department or lack an understanding of the implications of having remote employees.

 Here are some of the things you need to know about maintaining compliance with the laws and regulations that govern remote employees.

-1. Payroll requirements (withholding and unemployment taxes)
+1. Payroll requirements (state tax withholding and unemployment taxes for remote employees)

 As a rule, employees pay taxes to the state in which the work is performed (known as the “physical presence” rule).
 For example, if your head office is in State A but your remote employee works at home in State B, under the physical presence rule you are required to withhold unemployment and state taxes in State B, even if you don’t have a physical office there.
 But there are exceptions.

-Reciprocity: Some states that border each other have entered into agreements related to allowing an employee who lives in one state but works in a neighboring state to have their withholding tax paid to the work state.
+Some states that border each other have entered into reciprocal agreements related to allowing an employee who lives in one state but works in a neighboring state to have their withholding tax paid to the work state.